cleverhans-lab/suitability/README.md

 Key findings include:

 * The filter reliably detects performance drops.
-For example, on FMOW-WILDS, it achieved 100% accuracy in identifying performance deteriorations greater than 3% (for m=0, alpha=0.05).
+For example, on FMOW-WILDS, it achieves 100% accuracy in identifying performance deteriorations greater than 3% (for `m`=0, `alpha`=0.05) as can be seen in the figure below.
 * Combining multiple suitability signals generally yields robust performance.
 * Performance depends on factors like the magnitude of the accuracy difference, the chosen margin `m`, and the significance level `alpha`.